Auto Faction enjoys maintaining, improving, and modding cars.

 An anti-lag system operates by intentionally combusting fuel and air within the turbine housing of a turbocharger.
 The system controls the addition of extra fuel into the housing and relies on the hot temperatures of the surrounding components to ignite the mixture.
 This combustion provides the force necessary to keep the turbine spinning even when the engine is not creating significant exhaust flows.
 As a result, the turbocharger is always spinning and generating a useful amount of boost, regardless of the amount of exhaust flow.

 The downside to this, as you might imagine, is that the combustion forces within the turbine housing apply a large amount of stress on turbocharger components and greatly reduce the life span of these expensive parts.
 World Rally Championship (WRC) cars, for instance, generally replace their turbochargers after every race due to the destructive forces of anti-lag systems.
 These systems are easily recognizable by their backfiring sounds, somewhat similar to that of a gunshot as can be witnessed in the video below.

-There a few different methods of adding extra fuel and air into the turbine housing resulting in some variation in designs.
+There are a few different methods of adding extra fuel and air into the turbine housing resulting in some variations in designs.
 Most anti-lag systems rely on a computer (sometimes a standalone unit but often a function of the ECU) which modifies fuel and ignition maps while the throttle is closed.
-Making the air fuel-mixture richer (more fuel) and retarding the ignition (less spark) means some extra fuel will be pushed through the engine without combusting.
+Making the air fuel mixture richer (more fuel) and retarding the ignition (less spark) means some extra fuel will be pushed through the engine without combusting.
 When this unburned mixture reaches the turbocharger it will then combust, and result in the effects discussed above.

 In addition to the extra fuel required to create explosions within the turbocharger, some systems use different methods of piping air into the exhaust system.
 This can be done using a combination of pipes, valves, and the inherent vacuums created in some intake systems.

 Anti-lag systems tremendously boost the performance of turbocharged vehicles, but because of the destructively high pressures and temperatures these systems create, you might want to consider another approach if you're on a tight budget.